iver56/audiomentations/docs/waveform_transforms/add_gaussian_snr.md

 The `AddGaussianSNR` transform injects Gaussian noise into an audio signal.
-It applies a **Signal-to-Noise Ratio (SNR)** that is chosen randomly from a **uniform distribution on the decibel scale**.
+It applies a **Signal-to-Noise Ratio (SNR)** that is chosen randomly from a **uniform distribution on the Decibel scale**.
 This choice is consistent with the nature of human hearing, which is logarithmic rather than linear.

 **SNR** is a common measure used in science and engineering to compare the level of a